rtm516/GeyserMC-wiki/FAQ.md

 ## If using BungeeCord or another fork, where do I need to put Geyser/Floodgate?
 You only need Geyser and/or Floodgate on the BungeeCord server.

+## How can I have Bedrock players load resource packs?

+You can add Bedrock resource packs to your Geyser installation in the `packs` folder of wherever the Geyser config is located, and Bedrock clients will automatically download and load those resource packs.
+This does not add automatic Java-to-Bedrock resource pack conversion, but you can convert any Java resource pack using https://ozelot379.github.io/ConvertJavaTextureToBedrock/ and add that to your server.

 ## How do I include players in commands when using Floodgate?
 If there is a prefix on Floodgate players, the prefix must be included in the name.
 If this does not work, put double-quotes around the name.